ethanwait25/startup/README.md

 * <b>Login functionality</b> - Existing users can now login, which loads their database data into local storage and provides access to secure API calls.
 * <b>MongoDB credential storage</b> - The database stores encrypted credentials for each user, which it compares to user-entered credentials to determine authentication.
 * <b>Restricts functionality</b> - Users not logged in will not be able to access "Fight" or "Playground" functionality.

+## WebSocket Deliverable
+For this deliverable, I used WebSocket to get the application working as a fully-functional multiplayer game!
+WebSocket is used to place players waiting for a game into sessions with one another, and ensures that they all receive the same battle dialogue and score adjustment.
+I'm so excited about how this turned out!

+* <b>Backend listens for WebSocket connection</b> - Done!
+* <b>Frontend makes WebSocket connection</b> - Done!
+When a user joins a fight without selecting an opponent from the playground, the client makes a new WebSocket connection with the server.
+* <b>Data sent over WebSocket connection</b> - Done!
+If another user attempts to join a session, the two are paired together.
+If after 15 seconds, no other user has joined, the server sends back one of many random default opponents.
+* <b>WebSocket data displayed</b> - Once the data is sent back to the clients, the client uses it to render the opponent's name, image, and score.
+The same battle dialogue and score adjustment is used for both clients in the session.